EricZhu718/UR5-Robotics-Lab/README.md

 ### 6. Inverse Kinematics Solver
 - There's an inverse kinematics solver built into the robot that is both faster and accurate.
 To call it, simply say ``self.robot.movel``
 - Alteratively, pybullet has a built-in inverse kinematics solver as well
-- Mara and I trained an RL for reach task at one point, but the coordinates didn't line up perfectly when we translated the arm from simulation to the real world
+- Mara and I trained an RL for reach task at one point, but the coordinates didn't line up perfectly when we translated the arm from simulation to the real world.
+If you want to play with it, the simulation code for the pybullet reach task is ``Ur5RLTrainingFromDesktop/UrTrainingEnvSimulation.py``.
+I believe my simulation code for the clamp task was lost when my laptop died.
--

-### Tips / Tricks
+### 7. Gripper
+- I never figured out how to open and close the gripper.
+I think the reason is that the gripper is it's own seperate device.

+### 8. Pybullet
+- I know Mara uses Mujoco.
+I used Pybullet because you're able to set the velocity of the joints whereas I don't think you can in Mujoco, although I didn't look very hard
+- The physical robot uses euler angles but pybullet uses quaterions.
+I used scipy to toggle between the two.

+### 9. Other commands
+- There are many other commands the robot can receive that I did not code up.
+This is mainly cause the ones given are the only ones you should need.
+- If you search up URScript, you will see the others
+- To send a custom command, call ``robot.send_str("your command here")``

+### 10. General pitfalls
+- When training in pybullet simulation, make sure the replay buffer is large enough.
+I found out that the replay buffer was not large enough and started deleting earlier episodes.
+(This was also because I never capped my max steps in my episodes)
+-  When operating remotely, make sure on the tablet that the robot is set to remote on the top right when handling in remote
+-  Sometimes the robot just times out so turn the thing on and off if it seems to stop responding
+-  The table actually moves because it's on wheels.
+I put reference tape on the ground to help with making sure the table is always in the same position
+-  Make sure the coordinate system in the robot is the same as the coordinate system is the simulation

 ### Miscellaneous Things:
 - Joint angles ranges can be increased in the tablet
+- Information is sent and received through a header format given by the
+- Port 30001 was used because it included all the information needed
+- Port 30002 should not be used because the extra information sent to the computer is enough to crash the parser
+-

 https://user-images.githubusercontent.com/49328304/213344607-bc15cc64-4d20-4ee0-96bc-67a44516a979.mp4